Render-and-Compare: Cross-View 6 DoF Localization from Noisy Prior: Abstract

 \section{Abstract}

 Despite the significant progress in 6-DoF visual localization, researchers are mostly driven by ground-level benchmarks.
-Compared with aerial oblique photography, ground-level map collection lacks scalability and complete coverage.
-In this work, we propose to go beyond the traditional ground-level setting and exploit the cross-view localization from aerial to ground.
-We solve this problem by formulating camera pose estimation as an iterative render-and-compare pipeline and enhancing the robustness through augmenting seeds from noisy initial priors.
-As no public dataset exists for the studied problem, we collect a new dataset that provides a variety of cross-view images from smartphones and drones and develop a semi-automatic system to acquire ground-truth poses for query images.
+Compared with aerial oblique photography capture, ground-level map collection lacks scalability and complete coverage.
+In this work, we propose to go beyond the traditional ground-level setting and exploit cross-view 6-DoF localization from aerial to ground.
+We address this problem by formulating camera pose estimation as an iterative render-and-compare pipeline and enhancing the algorithm robustness through augmenting seeds from noisy initial priors.
+As no public dataset exists for the studied problem, we have collected a new dataset that provides a variety of cross-view images from smartphones and low-altitude drones and developed a semi-automatic system to acquire ground-truth poses for query images.
 We benchmark our method as well as several state-of-the-art baselines and demonstrate that our method outperforms other approaches by a large margin.
+Code is available at \href{https://github.com/Choyaa/Render2Loc}{https://github.com/Choyaa/Render2Loc}.